polarstreams/polar/docs/getting_started/on_docker/README.md

 You can continue polling the brokers multiple times to consume data.

-Barco internally tracks the reader position of each consumer group (offset) in relationship to the topic and partition.
+PolarStreams internally tracks the reader position of each consumer group (offset) in relationship to the topic and partition.
 The broker will automatically commit the previously read data when a new poll request is made from the same consumer.

 If at any point in time you want to manually save the reader offset without having to retrieve more data, you